coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/client-tls-certificate.rst

 -------------------------------------------------

 .. note::
-    This step can be skipped for BigchainDB client certificate as BigchainDB uses the PyMongo driver, which accepts separate certificate and key files.
+    This step can be skipped for corechaindb client certificate as corechaindb uses the PyMongo driver, which accepts separate certificate and key files.

 MongoDB, MongoDB Backup Agent and MongoDB Monitoring Agent require a single,